jurassix/atom-javascript-refactor/README.md

 ```js
 import cat from './kitten';
 ```

-_atom-refactoring-codemods_ also allows you to move a file causing all the internal Module references _and_ all Modules that reference this file, to be updated too.
+_atom-javascript-refactor_ also allows you to move a file causing all the internal Module references _and_ all Modules that reference this file, to be updated too.

 For example, given the following files: